-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

 “…companies need to show that their contributions are material and not solely for commercial benefit.
 Consumers recognize authenticity and true purpose.”

-“Authenticity” and “true purpose” should be the goal in participating in a community like Quora.
+“Authenticity” and “true purpose” should be the goal of participating in a community like Quora.

-Authenticity and goodwill mean participating on a regular basis and in a manner that is helpful.
+Authenticity and goodwill mean regularly participating and in a manner that is helpful.

 In moderator circles, that kind of activity is called Drive-by Spamming and tends to be frowned on by users and moderators alike.